 I suppose my recommendation is to be mindful of missing person cases in libraries and warn Associates with a keen interest in Enochian literature.

-The source described the construct as follows; a humanoid automaton, whose upper body is concealed beneath a bell-shaped exterior shell which it carried around in a similar fashion to a hermit crab.
-See the addendum C21-1 and C21-2 for more information.
+The source described the construct as follows; a humanoid automaton whose upper body is concealed beneath a bell-shaped exterior shell which it carried around in a similar fashion to a hermit crab.
+See the addenda C21-1 and C21-2 for more information.

 The following letter was recovered from a file cabinet inside a drawer labeled, Remember for later, along with other unrelated documents such as a grocery list written on a wax tablet.
 Seen in the right-hand corner of the tablet, a scratched numeral is partly visible, 18*4.